VinayVitta/qemTasksHandler/README.md

       - If action = `resume`, select all running tasks from the file
 6. Aggregate all tasks to be processed
 7. Process tasks in parallel threads:
+   - If any FULL LOAD in progress - exit script
    - If action = `resume`, call resume API for each task
    - If action = `stop`, call stop API for each task
 8. Save results to a CSV report in the configured output path